 [Section 15 amended by No. 40 of 1987 s.
 25; No. 32 of 1994 s.
 11.]

 15A.
-Declarations by officers
+Officers to make declaration before acting etc.

 (1) A person appointed as an officer under this Act shall make a declaration in the prescribed form before acting in the office and on such other occasions as the Electoral Commissioner may require.

 (2) Subject to subsection (3) a declaration under this section shall be made before an officer authorised by section 207 to witness signatures.